Vision

 • Canon 6D Mark ii

-• A couple tips - Use a camera bag when traveling to reduce condensation.
+• Use a camera bag when traveling to reduce condensation.
 Make sure it is zipped

 Do not attempt to change lenses.
 This can ruin the camera.